As surance-report from the independent auditor

-To: the Annual General Meeting of Shareholders of N.V.
+To the management board of N.V.
 Luchthaven Schiphol

-A review is focused on obtaining limited assurance which does not require exhaustive gathering of evidence as in audit engagements.
-Consequently a review engagement provides less assurance than would be obtained from an audit engagement.
+A review is focused on obtaining limited assurance based on evidence gathering activities which are less exhaustive compared to audit engagements.
+Consequently, a review engagement provides a lower level of assurance compared to audit engagements.

-Our engagement is confined to providing limited assurance on selected CR disclosures as listed in the section ‘Reporting guidelines’ on pages Reporting guidelines and Performance indicators.
-We do not provide assurance on other CR disclosures in the Annual Report which are outside our limited assurance scope.
-Furthermore, we do not provide any assurance on the assumptions and feasibility of prospective information relating to CR, such as targets, expectations and ambitions, included in the Annual Report.
+We do not provide any assurance on the assumptions and feasibility of prospective information relating to CR, such as targets, expectations and ambitions, included in the annual report.

-The Management Board of Schiphol Group is responsible for the preparation of the CR disclosures in the Annual Report.
-We are responsible for providing an assurance report on the CR disclosures as listed in the section ‘Reporting guidelines’ on pages Reporting guidelines and Performance indicators.
+The management board of Schiphol Group is responsible for the preparation of CR information in the annual report.
+It is our responsibility to provide an assurance-report on the CR information, as explained in the paragraph ‘Reporting guidelines’ on pages 118 and 119 of the annual report.

-We planned and performed our review procedures in accordance with Dutch Law, including Standard 3410N ‘Assurance engagements relating to sustainability reports’.
-Our most important procedures were:
+We have planned and performed our review in accordance with Dutch Law, including Standard 3410N ‘Assurance engagements related to sustainability reports’.
+Our main review procedures included: